 The board bring relevant experience in the property sector, finance sector, business operations and the public markets.
-The directors of the Group comprise a mixture of young, entrepreneurial, and dynamic executive directors who founded the Group which is balanced by the experience of two Independent non-executive directors with significant public markets experience.
-The Group believes that its cognitive diverse experience of the board provides a sufficient balance to promote the success of the business.
+The directors of the Group comprise a mixture of two entrepreneurial, and dynamic executive directors who founded the Group and an experienced CFO, which is balanced by the experience of two independent non-executive directors with significant public markets experience.
+The Group believes that this cognitive diverse experience of the board provides a sufficient balance to promote the success of the business.

 The Group has access to a financial advisor to update the board on key business, legal and regulatory issues facing the Group.
 The board also has access to the Company Secretary, who advises them on board and governance matters.

 The Group has not to date sought external advice on keeping directors’ skills up to date but believes that the mixture of experience provides them with the relevant up to date skills needed to act as board members for a small Group.

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement.

 The Group’s directors are evaluated against the Group strategy as outlined in the prospectus dated 23 December 2020.
 The board intend to consider how formal assessments of board performance will be conducted in the future and will also consider succession planning as and when necessary.
 The longer-term performance of the board is being considered by the Group and announcements will be made on this matter when appropriate.

 8. Promote a corporate culture that is based on ethical values and behaviours